mahmoud-x923/Robot-intefrace-with-chat-bot/README.md

 *  *direction.php: A file that retrieves base direction and movement status from database.
 *  *style.css*: The main style for the GUI.
 *  *script.js*: The main script for the GUI.
+*  *skill-conversation.json*: A file contain entities, intents and dialog nodes related to chat bot.

 ## How To Use our GUI
 ### Arm